pawelekg95/pygrm/docs/index.md

-Stop github runner service :param _: :return:
+To be implemented :param _: :return:

 # Index